armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-1.md

 * Add the possibility to update the default handler for the Global Resource Property Registry.
 Due to the fact it is not possible to override the default handler behavior from a Spinnaker plugin code, we introduced a new setter function specifically designed to update the default handler for the Global Resource.

 ### Orca
-* fix(waiting-executions) : Waiting executions doesn't follow FIFO.
-The fix makes Changes to push *StartWaitingExecutions* to the queue only when execution status is not running and disabled concurrent executions, in all other cases no need to push *StartWaitingExecutions* to the queue.
+* Waiting executions didn't follow FIFO.
+The fix makes changes to push *StartWaitingExecutions* to the queue only when execution status is not running and disabled concurrent executions, in all other cases no need to push *StartWaitingExecutions* to the queue.

 ### Terraformer
 * Session duration support on AWS roles